Twaddler01/rpg_similitude/README.md

 https://twaddler01.github.io/rpg_similitude/
 # Updates

+09-05-2024
+- Updated equipment section some more.
+Added default equipment and stat information.
+Armor is now totaled up based on what is equipped starting out, will add other stats dynamically soon.
+- Likely need a few functions to update equipment slots as equipment is swapped, etc.

 09-02-2024
 - Character section added for user to specify player info (name, race, class) if not yet created or saved.
 - Added popup item tooltip and added equipment data.
 Ready for default equipment and adding extras for stats display from itemData array